PlanktoScope/forklift/docs/design.md

 As a software deployment & configuration system, Forklift consists of the following technical components:

-- The `forklift` tool, a single self-contained executable file which provides user interfaces (currently only a command-line interface, though a browser app is also planned) for managing the configuration of apps deployed on a Docker host.
+- The `forklift` tool, a single self-contained executable file which provides user interfaces (currently only a command-line interface, though a browser app is also planned) for managing the deployment of apps and system configurations on a Docker host.
-- The Forklift specifications, which describe the syntax, structure, and semantics of configuration files and Git repositories used by the `forklift` tool.
+- The Forklift specifications, which describe the syntax, structure, and semantics of files and Git repositories used by the `forklift` tool.
 - Publicly-hosted Git repositories (e.g. on GitHub) complying with the Forklift specifications.
 - Container image registries (e.g. [Docker Hub](https://hub.docker.com/) or the [GitHub Container Registry](https://github.com/features/packages)) complying with the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec).